srosengren/srosengren.github.io/_posts/2013-12-20-automate-jekyll-with-grunt.markdown

 }
 {% endhighlight %}

-And then run ``npm install`` to install your dependencies.
+And then run ``npm install`` in your console of choice (I use the git bash) while "standing" in your site root folder e.g, `cd c:\myfolder` in cmd or `cd /c/myfolder` in the git bash to install your dependencies.
+UPDATE: I've had this step fail for me with the error `Error: ENOENT, stat c:\users\username\AppData\Roaming\npm`, I solved this by copying the `npm` file from my node js installation, in my case this was `C:\Program Files\nodejs` into my roaming folder.

+We must now install the Grunt CLI, this is what makes the grunt command that we will run later work.
+We do this by executing `npm install -g grunt-cli` in the console.
+UPDATE: My "copying npm file" fix seems to be causing issues with this, remove the npm file again since this command wants to create a directory called npm.

 Now it's time to write our gruntfile that will compile less and build jekyll, it should of course do this without us having to press reload in our browser.

-We will begin with this simple gruntfile that compiles our less on the fly, we don't have to install livereload on our machines since this is built into ``grunt-contrib-watch``, but we still have to install a [browser plugin](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-)
+We will begin with this small gruntfile that compiles our less on the fly, we don't have to install livereload on our machines since this is built into ``grunt-contrib-watch``, but we still have to install a [browser plugin](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-)

 {% highlight javascript %}
 module.exports = function(grunt) {